Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Summer is finished, another cycle begins”

 A harvest supper known as Harvest Home is traditional at this time, when friends and family all gather together to rest and appreciate the fruits of their labour.
 The home is decorated with autumn coloured leaves, wheat sheaths, corn stalks and cornucopias filled with seasonal fruits and nuts.
-The table is set and filled with such delights as hot stews, roast meat, poultry, pork pies, hams, bread, potato cakes and vegetables, followed by custards pies, cakes, fresh fruit and tarts.
+The table is set and filled with such delights as roasted meats, poultry, pork pies, hams, bread, potato cakes and vegetables, followed by custards pies, cakes, fresh fruit and tarts.
 Typical fruits of this time are apples, grapes, hazelnuts, pears and peaches, all washed down with copious helpings of wine, ale and cider.

 Mythologies

-In the mythology of the sabbats, at Mabon the “Lord of the Harvest” dies in a willing act of sacrifice.
+In the mythology of the Sabbats, at Mabon the “Lord of the Harvest” dies in a willing act of sacrifice.
 He descends into the earth to the Underworld there to await his return by rebirth of the Goddess.
 Nature declines and draws back its bounty in readiness for the winter and it’s time of rest.
 The Goddess looks at the weakening sun and a fire burns in her womb as she feels the presence of the God, and so prepares for her own journey into the Underworld in search for him again.

 Mabon far from being a term from antiquity when the Autumn Equinox was referred to simply as that “the Autumn Equinox”, it was not until recent times that neo-pagans began referring to it as Mabon.
 Ronald Hutton, a noted pagan scholar and historian, claims the term was first used by the American author Aidan Kelly during the early 1970’s, when as a co-founder of the “New Reformed Orthodox Order of the Golden Dawn” he was drafting copies for his much later book “Crafting the Art of Magic” published in 1991.
-Kelly has admitted that he coined the modern term Mabon (and other festival names) from literary sources, in this case Welsh mythology, in his efforts to conceptualise modern pagan rituals.
+Kelly has admitted that he coined the modern term of Mabon (and other festival names) from literary sources, in this case Welsh mythology, in his efforts to conceptualise modern pagan rituals.

 In Welsh mythology Mabon is the “divine son” of Modron, the Great Goddess of the Earth and the Otherworld.
 As the story goes Mabon disappears or is kidnapped three days after his birth (and the light of the sun diminishes), and is held prisoner in the Otherworld (Modron’s womb).
 Where he is held nobody knows, not even Modron, who seeks the help of friends to find him.
 Eventually aided by King Arthur (from the Arthurian legends) and guided by 5 anciently revered animals (the Raven, Stag, Owl, Eagle and Salmon) they find Mabon at Yule, and release him from his prison as the new source of Light.

-In this story of Mabon it is easy to see parallels matching the mythology of the sabbats, but perhaps more fitting to natural events are the Eleusinian mysteries associated with Demeter and Persephone from Greek mythology.
+In this story of Mabon it is easy to see parallels matching the mythology of the Sabbats, but perhaps more fitting to natural events are the Eleusinian mysteries associated with Demeter and Persephone from Greek mythology.
 In brief, Demeter is the Goddess of Corn, Grain and the Harvest.
 One bright sunny day her daughter Persephone was out picking flowers in a meadow, when the earth suddenly opened up and the God Hades dragged her down into the Underworld, there to become his wife.

 Hades abducts Persephone - (Sculpture by Schiaffino)